EchterAlsFake/PHUB/docs/source/quickstart.rst

 :meth:`.Video.get_M3U`.
 It takes a single argument, wether to process the file.

-.. note:: A M3U file is (basically) just a list of URLs to call
-    to reconstituate the video.
+.. note:: A M3U file is (basically) just a list of URLs to call to reconstituate the video.
 It also has comments on stuff like bandwith, resolution, timing, etc.

 * If ``True``, The M3U file will be parsed and returned as a python list of URLs.
-* Else, the M3U file URL will be given.
+* Else, the M3U file will be given as is, except with adjusted URL pathes.

-.. note:: If you choose to work with the raw M3U file, keep
-    in mind that the given URLs are relatives, you will have to get and add the CDN root to each of them.

 Here is an exemple to process that file and handling it to FFMPEG, which is able to download videos from M3U files.